Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems

-where $A\in\mathbb{R}^{d\times d}$ is the drift matrix, $b\in R^d$ is a constant vector, $C\in\mathbb{R}^{d\times d}$ is the diffusion matrix and $W(t)$ is the $d$-dimensional Wiener process at time $t$.
+where $A\in\mathbb{R}^{d\times d}$ is the drift matrix, $b\in \mathbb{R}^d$ is a constant vector, $C\in\mathbb{R}^{d\times d}$ is the diffusion matrix and $W(t)$ is the $d$-dimensional Wiener process at time $t$.
 Due to being a Wiener process, the OU process is characterised by the first two moments, i.e., the mean $m(t)$ and the covariance matrix $\Sigma(t)$.
 Since we consider a stochastic \emph{stationary} process, $\frac{d}{dt}m(t)=0$ and $\frac{d}{dt}\Sigma(t)=0$.
 Therefore the mean $m=b$ and every entry of the covariance matrix $\Sigma_{ij}=\mathbb{E}\big[(X_i(t)-m)(X_j(t)-m)\big]$.
 Without loss in generality, we take the mean $m=0$ such that $X(t)\sim\mathcal{N}(0,\Sigma)$.
 Moreover, the stationarity condition $\frac{d}{dt}\Sigma=0$ is equivalent to the Lyapunov equation

 where $D=CC^T$ \citep{Sarka_Solin_2019}.
-In addition, stationarity requires the drift matrix $A$ to be Hurwitz stable, i.e., the real part of the eigenvalues of $A$ needs to be negative.
-Note that, given $D\in PD_d$, we have that $A$ is Hurwitz stable in the Lyapunov equation (Eq.~\eqref{eq:lyapunov}) if and only if $\Sigma\in PD_d$ (Theorem~1.1 from \citep{frommer2012verified}).
-Furthermore, if we choose an uncorrelated noise setting with $C$ being diagonal, we will always have $D\in PDD_d\subset PD_d$.
-If we have correlated noise, $C$ is no longer diagonal and it needs to be verified that $D\in PD_d$.
-Unless otherwise noted, we will assume $D\in PDD_d$
+In addition, stationarity requires the drift matrix $A$ to be Hurwitz stable, i.e., the real parts of the eigenvalues of $A$ must be negative.
+Note that, given $D\in PD_d$, we have that $A$ is Hurwitz stable in the Lyapunov equation (Eq.~\eqref{eq:lyapunov}) if and only if $\Sigma\in PD_d$ \citep[Theorem~1.1]{frommer2012verified}.
+Furthermore, if we choose an uncorrelated noise setting, i.e., the diffusion matrix $C$ being diagonal, we will always have $D\in PDD_d\subset PD_d$.
+If we have correlated noise, $C$ is no longer diagonal, and it needs to be verified that $D\in PD_d$.
+Unless otherwise noted, we will assume $D\in PDD_d$.